Payments Made Easy!

 We pride ourselves on the security of our transactions, the reliability of our service and the helpfulness of our local customer support team.

 At Paymate we partner with you to take care of the details.
-You can receive online credit card payments without an expensive merchant facility with a bank, a secure website or gateway processor service – Simply register online to start receiving payments!
+You can receive online credit card payments without an expensive merchant facility with a bank, or a secure website or gateway processor service – Simply register online to start receiving payments!

 You can also use Paymate to make secure payments to any registered Paymate seller, without disclosing your personal or financial details.
 You can use a credit card to make a payment from any of 60 countries, in Australian Dollars, New Zealand Dollars, US Dollars, Euros and British Pounds.